On-site training (Verksamhetsförlagd träning)

 JoBSH course and eTjänstekort

-All students participating in any form of on-site training must undergo the compulsory online course JoBSH which covers handling of medical records, attitudes/treatment in healthcare, confidentiality and hygiene.
-When you have passed the course, the eTjänstekort can be issued.
-It is an ID-card needed for on-site training within the Stockholm county Counsel (Region Stockholm), different from the KI-access card..
+All students participating in any form of on-site training for Stockholm County Council (Region Stockholm) must undergo the compulsory online course JoBSH which covers handling of medical records, attitudes/treatment in healthcare, confidentiality and hygiene.
+When you have passed the course, the eTjänstekort can be issued. eTjänstekort is an access/ ID-card needed for on-site training within the Stockholm county Council (Region Stockholm), different from the KI-access card, used for example for computer access and access to the facilities during your on-site training.
+The e-tjänstekort issued to students without a Swedish personal identity number (personnummer) is a temporary card without a photo, valid for six months (it can be prolonged if needed).

 Students with protected personal data should contact the study counsellor or equivalent regarding eTjänstekort.